This list of frequently asked questions has been prepared by the School of Planning Undergraduate Office.

 The School of Planning is delighted to offer all graduates of the Planning program an official School Ring which will be presented at our Graduation Ceremony following convocation.

-To determine if you have other fees owing, check on Quest under “Personal Data” and select “Service Indicators”.
+To determine if you have fees owing, check on Quest under “Personal Data” and select “Service Indicators”.

 Confirm your address on quest